Student recruitment and admissions: Looking beyond COVID-19

 A highly competitive market (made more so especially as a result of COVID-19), and the uncertainty about students’ future plans, means that nurturing communications and engagement throughout the entire prospect-applicant-student lifecycle will be more important than ever.
 To drive a faster service to prospective and current students, there are some clear benefits to utilising a student CRM system to support your institution’s strategy.

 Firstly, keeping all relevant information in one place—as opposed to using multiple spreadsheets or a paper-based system—enables easier access to information, no matter where staff may be working from (on or off campus).

-Secondly, you can reach your target students in a timely manner—through automation and workflows—and personalize your engagement by building multi-touch communication plans to nurture prospective students.
-This enables you to visualize every prospect touch point—whether this is via phone, email or text—while tracking every interaction all in one place.
+Secondly, you can reach your target students in a timely manner—through automation and workflows—and personalise your engagement by building multi-touch communication plans to nurture prospective students.
+This enables you to visualise every prospect touch point—whether this is via phone, email or text—while tracking every interaction all in one place.

 Aside from agile communications, having data readily available will also be crucial during the student recruitment and admissions lifecycle.
 As institutions are unlikely to have data to support the modelling of how students will behave this year, they will need the right tools to ensure they are agile enough to respond to the unknown behavioral changes and be as responsive as possible.

 For instance, it’s essential to closely monitor patterns of deferrals/withdrawals during these uncertain times and to understand how prospective students are responding and what their concerns are.
 If your data is stored all in one place, live dashboard views from the CRM system will provide a big picture view of trends and in turn help institutions to prioritise their response and engagement with students.